hassani0393/cheatsheets/packagemanagement.md

 snapd daemon is the background service that manages and maintains the snap environment on a linux system.Also provides the snap command. yum install snapd

+sudo systemctl enable --now snapd.socket

+to check if snapd is active and enabled : sudo systemctl is-active snapd.socket sudo systemctl status snapd.socket sudo systemctl is-enabled snapd.socket

+enable classic snap support by creating a symbolic link between /var/lib/snapd/snap and /snap sudo ln -s /var/lib/snapd/snap /snap

+snap version : to check version of the snapd and snap command line tool installed on the system.

+snap find "category" : to check snap store for finding snaps in a cetrain category.

+snap info nameOfSnap : checks both snap store and installed snaps for information about the snap.

+sudo snap install nameOfSnap : installs the snap

+To install from a different channel: edge, beta, or candidate, use the --edge, --beta, or --candidate options respectively.
+Or use the --channel option and specify the channel you wish to install from.

+snap list : summary of installed snaps

+sudo snap refresh mailspring : updates mailspring snap

+sudo snap refresh	:update all snaps on the local system

+sudo snap revert mailspring : reverts the snap mailspring to the previously used version.
+Note that the data associated with it will also revert.

+sudo snap disable mailspring : desables the snap mailspring

+sudo snap enable mailspring : enables the specified snap

+sudo snap remove mailspring : removes the snap completely.

 #### bin, lib, conf